 The requirements consist of a basic component and an advanced component.
 All courses must be at the 1000 level or higher.
 All courses must be completed with a grade of B or better.

 The courses in student's program must be approved by the director of the Master's program (as well as by the sutdent's advisor).

 The basic component consists of six courses.
 None of these courses may be reading and research courses (such as CSCI 2980).

 The six courses are chosen as follows:

-Three additional courses must be in CS or related areas.
+- The three additional courses must be in CS or related areas.

-The four options are:
+The six options are:

-A student whose goal is a research career should become involved as quickly as possible with a research group as part of their master's studies, and demonstrate and learn about research by participating in it.
+A student whose goal is a research career should become involved as quickly as possible with a research group as part of their Master's studies, and demonstrate and learn about research by participating in it.
 The resulting thesis or project report will serve to establish her or his suitability for entering a Ph.D. program.

 Note that these internships are not courses and the work is not evaluated as it would be for a course.
 Students' advisors will assist them in choosing and obtaining internships, but it is up to students themselves to insure that they get as much benefit as possible from their experiences.
-They must be able to take advantage of these experiences while completing their master's projects -- we expect as high-quality work from them as we do from students who entered the program with prior internship experiences.
+They must be able to take advantage of these experiences while completing their Master's projects – we expect as high-quality work from them as we do from students who entered the program with prior internship experiences.